-Despite the Dinky name, this is still a full size guitar with a 25.5 inch scale, and 24 jumbo frets.
-The neck is made from Maple, and has a speed neck profile.
-The speed neck profile was skinny, and incredibly comfortable.
-It features a 12 inch to 16 inch compound radius, which, like the EVH Frankenstein, gave us the best of both worlds between easy to grab chords and fast, accurate solos.
+Despite the Dinky name, this is still a full-size guitar with a 25.5-inch scale and 24 jumbo frets.
+The neck is made from maple and has a speed neck profile.
+The speed neck profile was skinny and incredibly comfortable.
+It features a 12-inch to 16-inch compound radius, which like the EVH Frankenstein, gave us the best of both worlds.
+Easy-to-grab chords and fast, accurate solos.

 As is typically our preference on guitars for small hands, it was equipped with .009” gauge strings.
-They worked well with the Floyd Rose setup, and played comfortably throughout the test.
-The Floyd Rose locking trem system gave us solid tuning stability, even after heavy use, a big plus point for the Jackson.
+They worked well with the Floyd Rose setup and played comfortably throughout the test.
+The Floyd Rose locking trem system gave us solid tuning stability even after heavy use, a big plus for the Jackson.

 Verdict: Coming from a brand that produces guitars primarily for metal players, the Jackson Dinky X Series Dinky DK3XR worked out really well for small hands, too.
 It’s packed with great features, the neck is slim and comfortable, and the black body/white pickups combo looks amazing.